Home » Plant Operations » Facility Overview

 THE TREATMENT PROCESS

-Rockaway Valley Regional Sewerage Authority treats a variety of wastes from households, to business and industrial facilities, to commercial establishments.
-These wastes are considered sanitary wastes.
+Rockaway Valley Regional Sewerage Authority treats a variety of wastes from households, commercial and industrial facilities.
+These wastes are considered sanitary and industrial wastes.
 Storm water runoff from streets, land and roofs of buildings are collected separately in storm sewers.
-RVRSA does not except this form of waste water and storm water runoff is sent directly into the rivers and streams.
+RVRSA does not accept storm water.
+Storm water runoff is sent directly into the rivers and streams via a separate storm water collection system located within each municipality and industrial sites.

-The sanitary wastewater flows through a series of sewer lines, chambers and pumping stations, which is called the “collection system”.
-Each member town of RVRSA maintains their own collection system.
+Sanitary wastewater flows through a series of sewer lines, chambers and pumping stations, which collectively is called a “collection system”.
+Each member town and customer of RVRSA maintain their own collection system.
 These sewer lines then flow into the RVRSA main “trunk”, which then flows, via gravity, to the RVRSA treatment plant.
+In 2011, Hurricane Irene caused a portion of the RVRSA trunk line, that crossed the Rockaway River, to wash away.
+To replace this section of pipeline, the RVRSA has designed two pump stations, both in the Town of Boonton, and expects to begin construction in late spring of 2015.

 The final step in the RVRSA treatment process is disinfection (or chlorination) and de-chlorination.
 RVRSA’s chlorination and de-chlorination is by chemical addition (chlorination – sodium hypochlorite; de-chlorination – sodium bi-sulfate).
 The “de-chlorinated” and “treated” wastewater (effluent) then flows into the Rockaway River.